 Here’s an overview of the loans offered by Unity:

 - Unity offers personal loans from $2000 to $60,000.
-Loan terms can be from six months to seven years
+Loan terms can be from one to seven years

 - Unity offers unsecured and secured loans

 - Interest rates for unsecured loans range from 12.9% p.a. to 24.9% p.a. depending on the borrower’s individual credit rating – the better your credit rating, the lower your interest rate

 - Interest rates for secured loans range from 9.9% p.a. to 22.9% p.a.
 All secured loans must be secured with registered motor vehicles and/or property

 - There are no fees for early repayment

 How do I apply for a Unity personal loan?

 To apply for a loan, simply visit the Unity website and click Apply Now to begin the application process.

 Typical pieces of information you will need to include in your application are: